Rabnaebcreation/Obsfinder/README.md

 Both program work in the same way.
 Thay take as argments:
 - REQUIRED: Zone center Galactic longitude (in degree).
 Should be contained between 0 and 360.
 Argument: ```-l```.
 - REQUIRED: Zone center Galactic lattitude (in degree).
 Should be contained between -90 and 90.
 Argument: ```-b```.
-- REQUIRED: Directory on whish the data will be saved.
+- OPTIONAL: Directory on whish the data will be saved.
 Argument: ```-d```.
+Empty by default.
 - OPTIONAL: Pixel size, i.e size of the zone of interest (in arcminute).
 Argument: ```-p```.
 Default to 5.
 - OPTIONAL: Show information (verbose).
 Argument: ```-v```.
 Should be 1 or 0.
 Default to 0.
 - OPTIONAL : Name of the catalog.
 Argument: ```-n```.
 Default to "observations_2mass_{bvalue}_{lvalue}.cat_{psize}.csv"

 Arguments can be placed in any order.
-Here is an example to get Gaia DR3 data for a zone center in longitude=45°, lattitude=1°, for a pixel zise of 5" and that save the data in the directory ```/home/user/data/```:
+Here is an example to get Gaia DR3 data for a zone center in longitude=45°, lattitude=1°, for a pixel zise of 5' and that save the data in the directory ```/home/user/data/```:
 ```python3 findgaia.py -l 45 -b 5 -p 5 -d /home/user/data/```

 ```findgaia.py``` can also be directly called within a terminal: